FelixJB005/Text_Game/CorridorAdventureFx.md

         BorderPane overlay = new BorderPane();

         Label desc = new Label(
         playerName + " — a world-class detective.
-Rain beads on your collar and the house stares back with blind windows. " +
-                        "You have come following the trail of numerous missing cases — names and faces that never found their way home.\n\n" +
+Rain beads on your collar and the house stares back with blind windows. " + "You have come following the trail of numerous missing cases — names and faces that never found their way home.\n\n" +
-                        "A magnifying glass sits in your pocket, a small, stubborn proof that you won't leave a question unanswered. " +
-                        "The mansion's stonework is pitted and patient; shutters rattle with the sighs of rooms that remember."
+        "A magnifying glass sits in your pocket, a small, stubborn proof that you won't leave a question unanswered. " + "The mansion's stonework is pitted and patient; shutters rattle with the sighs of rooms that remember."
             );
-        overlay.setTop(buildTopBar(true, desc));
+        desc.setWrapText(true);
+        desc.setTextFill(Color.BLUE);  // your dramatic color
+        desc.setFont(Font.font("Serif", FontWeight.BOLD, 22)); // bigger & bold

+        Node topBar = buildTopBar(true, desc);  // create the top bar overlay.setTop(topBar);
-        BorderPane.setMargin(overlay.getTop(), new Insets(8));
+        BorderPane.setMargin(topBar, new Insets(8));

         Button north = new Button("North (Approach Mansion)");
         styleButton(north);